Skip to main content

 This guide assumes you chose to populate sample data when installing Vendure.

-You can also follow along with these example using the public demo playground at demo.vendure.io/shop-api
+You can also follow along with these example using the public demo playground at demo.vendure.io/graphiql/shop

-In this guide, we'll be using the GraphQL Playground to run queries and mutations against the Shop and Admin APIs.
-At each step, you paste the query or mutation into the left-hand pane of the Playground, and then click the "Play" button to run it.
+In this guide, we'll be using GraphiQL to run queries and mutations.
+At each step, you paste the query or mutation into the editor pane, and then click the "Play" button to run it.
 You'll then see the response in the right-hand pane.

 Shop API